ServiceNowDevProgram/code-snippets/Server-Side Components/Business Rules/Cross-Table Dependency Analyzer/readme.md

-This tool dynamically identifies dependencies across multiple ServiceNow tables such as Incidents, Problems, Changes, and CMDB CIs, and alerts users or teams if a record update might impact other related records.
+The Cross-Table Dependency Analyzer is a custom ServiceNow solution designed to dynamically detect and analyze dependencies across multiple tables such as Incidents, Problems, Changes, and Configuration Items (CIs).
+This tool ensures that updates to one record do not inadvertently impact related records across the system, providing better visibility, risk mitigation, and proactive management.

-Unlike OOB impact analysis, this is dynamic, real-time, and customizable for any relationships your organization cares about.
+Unlike out-of-the-box (OOB) impact analysis, this solution is fully customizable, real-time, and developer-driven, making it suitable for organizations with complex IT processes or interdependent services.